LongBu/AWS-MLS-C01-Study-Guide/README.md

   * But RNNs are still sequential in nature, can't parallelize it

  What are Transformers
-  * Ditch RNN's for feed-forward neural networks (FFNN's)
+  * Ditch RNNs for feed-forward neural networks (FFNNs)
   * Use "self-attention"
   * This makes it parallelizable (so can train on much more data)
   * Attention-as a token is translated in a sentence, what other token(s) in said sentence, should attention be paid, potentially extracting meaning